Health Benefits, Uses, and Storage of the Blueberry

 The blueberry is commonly referred to as a super food.
 Some nutritionists go as far as saying that if you are going to make one change to your diet it should be to add blueberries.

-They contain the same amount of antioxidants as 5 whole servings of other fruits and vegetables.
+They contain the same amount of antioxidants as five whole servings of other fruits and vegetables.

 This article takes a look at what the antioxidants in blueberries do for the human body, how we can use them fresh and frozen, as well as how to properly store them to keep them at their peak of flavor.